Bojana0309/playwright-base/README.md

 In order to re-use authetication when running tests, `dependencies` option of `projects` in `playwright.config.ts` file is used.</br>
 Project with name `setup` is created, which is run before all tests, in order to authenticate the user and save storage state, so it can be re-used in all tests.</br>
-This approach is chosen instead of `globalSetup` option, because enables authentication steps to be shown in the HTML report together with all executed tests.</br>
+This approach is chosen instead of `globalSetup` option, because it enables authentication steps to be shown in the HTML report together with all executed tests.</br>

 ### Test environments